bzhai/multimodal_sleep_stage_benchmark/README.md

 We have two environments for our paper.

-1. The environment was used to conduct all deep learning experiments the TensorFlow version is 1.14 python 3.7.3 Please build all dataset based on this environment
+1. The first environment is used to build data sets and perform all deep learning experiments.
+TensorFlow version is 1.14 and python version is 3.7.3
-2. The environment was used to conduction the hyperparameter tuning for deep learning models.
-We use TensorFlow with version 2.2
+Please build all data sets based on this environment
-Building a benchmark
+2. The second environment is only used for DL hyperparameter search of deep learning models.
+We use TensorFlow 2.0 version to complete the super parameter search。

 The dataset can be obtained from the ([RR Interval data](https://sleepdata.org/datasets/mesa/files/polysomnography/annotations-rpoints])) and ([actigraphy data](https://sleepdata.org/datasets/mesa/files/actigraphy)) from ([MESA](https://sleepdata.org/datasets/mesa))
 Note: The RR interval is the time between QRS complexes which is also known as Inter-beat interval (IBI).